celo-org/docs/docs/wallet/celo-wallet/verification.md

 ---
 title: Celo Wallet Verification
-description: How the Celo wallet uses phone number verification to map phone number hashses to addresses.
+description: How the Celo wallet uses phone number verification to map phone number hashes to addresses.
 ---

 # Wallet Verification

-How the Celo wallet uses phone number verification to map phone number hashses to addresses.
+How the Celo wallet uses phone number verification to map phone number hashes to addresses.

 ---